yobson/FilmML/ThingsTooLongForTheComments.md

 ## BinaryTree.m

-This is a simple class for building binary trees that supports a `float` ranking system and an `unsigned int `  to place an index of a film or user.
+This is a simple static c library for building binary trees that supports a `float` ranking system and an `unsigned int `  to place an index of a film or user.
 There is a function to add data into the tree defined like this:

 ``` c
 void addToTree(BTree *tree, float ranking, unsigned int data);